Recreational hiker, novice trip report writer, nature lover.

 - Adirondack Hike: St. Regis Mountain

-A trip report from a hike to the summit of St. Regis Mountain on June 15, 2019.
+A trip report from a hike to the summit of St. Regis Mountain.
 St. Regis is part of the Saranac Lake 6'er Hiking Challenge and the mountain resides just to the north of the town of Saranac Lake, N.Y. in the Adirondack Park.